 - organochlorines (DDT, chlordecone, etc.) used in pesticides;

 Challenges facing research

 The study of endocrine disruptors is now of great importance to health, and also to the environment.
-However, this research raises several challenges, related to the distinctive characteristics of these substances.
-The toxicity of a molecule is conventionally studied by exposing cells or tissue to increasing doses of the molecule in question.
-Now, this approach is not sufficient for endocrine disruptors, due to several reasons:
+However, this research raises several challenges related to the distinctive characteristics of these substances, in particular due to ongoing uncertainties.

 The second difficulty is related to the phases in which living beings are vulnerable to the toxic risk: the body does not experience the same effects when contact with an endocrine disruptor occurs in utero, before or after puberty.
 The transgenerational effect of some of these molecules also shows that the health risk does not only concern the individual exposed, but also their progeny.

 Lastly, the cocktail effect of endocrine disruptors is difficult to evidence: this some times results from the additive harmful effects of several compounds at low doses, which act on the same biological mechanisms.
 Together, they can disrupt the body, even though individually they would have no effect.
 Furthermore, interactions may occur between endocrine disruptors which act according to different mechanisms.

 Alongside the specific characteristics related to the incriminated substances, the complexity of the hormone system further complicates research: endocrine regulation involves not one but several hormones interacting with each other.
 It can therefore be particularly difficult to predict all of the biological consequences of an endocrine disruptor.

 Despite all these difficulties, the authorities and researchers take precautions on several levels to reduce the risks of exposure and identify potential endocrine disruptors: